 Some universities use empirically developed data indicators that predict a given outcome as a “flag” that a student is in trouble, so they can target interventions to help these students get back on track.
 Take Bucknell University, for example.

 Starting with the class of 2020, Bucknell has been using predictive modelling to identify students who need extra help getting through their first year of college (see figure 5).
-The model uses pre-enrollment data such as demographic characteristics and family income, and post-enrollment data such as academic and social experiences during the first semester, to arrive at a “success score.”
+The model uses pre-enrolment data such as demographic characteristics and family income, and post-enrolment data such as academic and social experiences during the first term, to arrive at a “success score.”
 Students who seem most likely to achieve a first-year GPA of 3.0 or higher and return for their sophomore year are given the highest scores.

 Students are more likely to graduate on time if they have structured pathways to guide them.
-Having an academic plan when they first matriculate, a clear idea of which program and courses to choose, and timely support can all help them stay on track.33
+Having an academic plan when they first matriculate, a clear idea of which programme and courses to choose and timely support can all help them stay on track.33

-In the early 2000s, Florida State University introduced a guided-pathway model comprising academic program maps and mandatory advising at key points in a student’s career.
-Since the program’s introduction, the percentage of students graduating with excess credits dropped from 30 percent to just 5 percent between 2000 and 2009, while the four-year graduation rate rose from 44 percent to 61 percent.34
+In the early 2000s, Florida State University introduced a guided-pathway model comprising academic programme maps and mandatory advising at key points in a student’s career.
+Since the programme’s introduction, the percentage of students graduating with excess credits dropped from 30 per cent to just 5 per cent between 2000 and 2009, while the four-year graduation rate rose from 44 per cent to 61 per cent.34

-While more institutions are beginning to offer structured pathway programs that provide a clear road map to on-time graduation, too many colleges still operate on a self-service model.
-Students left on their own to choose from among a wide variety of disconnected courses, programs, and support services often have a hard time navigating their way to a diploma.
+While more institutions are beginning to offer structured pathway programmes that provide a clear road map to on-time graduation, too many colleges still operate on a self-service model.
+Students left on their own to choose from among a wide variety of disconnected courses, programmes and support services often have a hard time navigating their way to a diploma.
 Quite a few never make it.36

 Tutoring can help to bridge the gap between student knowledge and course material.
 Tutoring is most effective when tutors use students’ data to help them make informed decisions about how to focus their work with students.37

 Peer-to-peer or peer-led tutoring has been shown to help students bridge knowledge gaps.
-The University of Texas at El Paso, in a 10-year pilot program started in 2001, replaced one hour of lecture in a large STEM course (with more than 300 students) with many, small two-hour peer-led team learning workshops, taught by intensively trained undergraduate students who had previously excelled in the course.
-A 10-year study of this pilot (2001-2011) showed that this program produced a greater than 15 percent increase in the weighted average of the passing rate.38
+The University of Texas at El Paso, in a 10-year pilot programme started in 2001, replaced one hour of lecture in a large STEM course (with more than 300 students) with many, small two-hour peer-led team learning workshops, taught by intensively trained undergraduate students who had previously excelled in the course.
+A 10-year study of this pilot (2001-2011) showed that this programme produced a greater than 15 per cent increase in the weighted average of the passing rate.38

-The Indiana Commission of Higher Education’s “Scholar Coaching Initiative,” launched in 2014, has helped boost retention rates for low-income, first-year students at Ivy Tech Community College and Indiana University-Purdue University Indianapolis by 12.1 percent and 10 percent, respectively, in just two years.42 The program pairs each student with a mentor, who helps the student balance work, personal commitments, and financial challenges with a demanding academic workload.43
+The Indiana Commission of Higher Education’s “Scholar Coaching Initiative,” launched in 2014, has helped boost retention rates for low-income, first-year students at Ivy Tech Community College and Indiana University-Purdue University Indianapolis by 12.1 per cent and 10 per cent, respectively, in just two years.42 The programme pairs each student with a mentor, who helps the student balance work, personal commitments and financial challenges with a demanding academic workload.43

 When students fail to graduate, sometimes the ordinary obstacles of daily life are to blame.
-Conflicts with work schedules, unreliable child care, lack of transportation, and unpredictable class schedules can all obstruct students in their progress toward their degrees.
+Conflicts with work schedules, unreliable child care, lack of transportation and unpredictable class schedules can all obstruct students in their progress towards their degrees.
 Campus officials should do their best to help students work around those challenges.

 Institutions can help by designing more student-friendly class schedules.
 For example, they might design schedules in morning or afternoon blocks—for instance, from 9:00 a.m. to noon or 2:00 p.m. to 5:00 p.m.—five days a week.
-For students with obligations off-campus, these blocks can be easier to manage than a schedule of 60- or 90-minute courses punctuated by hours of free time.
-Schedule blocks also help students form learning communities and working groups, offering vital student- to-student support and a strong sense of connectedness to faculty and institutions.46
+For students with obligations off-campus, these blocks can be easier to manage than a time-table of 60- or 90-minute courses punctuated by hours of free time.
+Time-table blocks also help students form learning communities and working groups, offering vital student-to-student support and a strong sense of connectedness to faculty and institutions.46

-The University of Montana Western has created a blocked-scheduling program called Experience One.
-Students enrolled in the program take a single course at a time, meeting for a three- or four-hour block for 18 days.
+The University of Montana Western has created a blocked-scheduling programme called Experience One.
+Students enrolled in the programme take a single course at a time, meeting for a three- or four-hour block for 18 days.
 Once students complete the course, they move on to the next four-credit block, enabling them to earn the same amount of credit as they would under a traditional multi-class system.47

-Structured scheduling can be even more beneficial when applied to entire programs.
-Once students choose their programs, college officials can decide on the required sequence of courses and then block those courses in coherent, connected schedules.
-This not only helps students avoid common mistakes when selecting courses, but also helps institutions better estimate how many sections they’ll need to schedule for each course, and when, so that students can complete their chosen programs on time.48
+Structured scheduling can be even more beneficial when applied to entire programmes.
+Once students choose their programmes, college officials can decide on the required sequence of courses and then block those courses in coherent, connected schedules.
+This not only helps students avoid common mistakes when selecting courses, but also helps institutions better estimate how many sections they’ll need to schedule for each course and when, so that students can complete their chosen programmes on time.48

-When institutions deliver services such as advising, counseling, and financial aid only through face-to-face meetings during normal business hours, students who have jobs, families, and other off-campus responsibilities are less apt to take advantage of them.
+When institutions deliver services such as advising, counselling and financial aid only through face-to-face meetings during normal business hours, students who have jobs, families and other off-campus responsibilities are less likely to take advantage of them.

 To broaden access to services, colleges and universities are adopting a growing number of digitally enabled student services, in addition to traditional in-person services offered on campus.
 Johns Hopkins University, for instance, offers Skype-based advising sessions.49

-While most institutions deliver basic digital services such as course registration, library resources, and financial aid information, colleges and universities should consider an integrated approach to digitizing these services, and they should add more complex services, such as intrusive advising.50
+While most institutions deliver basic digital services such as course registration, library resources and financial aid information, colleges and universities should consider an integrated approach to digitising these services and they should add more complex services, such as intrusive advising.50

 As part of their strategies to harness technology for student advising, institutions should not forget about mobile computing, the ubiquitous communications platform of the current generation.
-A one-stop mobile app offers a crucial channel for accessing campus services and communicating with advisors, mentors, and counselors.51
+A one-stop mobile app offers a crucial channel for accessing campus services and communicating with advisors, mentors and counsellors.51

-Many individuals and organizations—on- and off-campus—can help students along the path to success.
+Many individuals and organisations - on- and off-campus - can help students along the path to success.
 A college that forges relationships with outside entities offers its students an edge in their academic careers and beyond.
 An institution might, for example, partner with high schools to help prepare students for college.
 It could collaborate with peer institutions to share leading practices, or to implement strategies cost-effectively.
-Support from a variety of stakeholders, coordinated by an institution of higher learning, can help put students in a better position to succeed.
+Support from a variety of stakeholders, co-ordinated by an institution of higher learning, can help put students in a better position to succeed.

 Partnerships between colleges and high schools can help ease the transition to higher education.
-One such initiative is the City University of New York’s (CUNY) At Home in College (AHC) program.54
+One such initiative is the City University of New York's (CUNY) At Home in College (AHC) programme.54

-The program focused on preparing students for the CUNY placement exam and college-level work; helping them with college and financial-aid applications; getting them ready for college life; and assigning each student a faculty mentor, a full-time advisor, and a peer mentor who kept track of her progress during the first year of college.56
+The programme focussed on preparing students for the CUNY placement exam and college-level work; helping them with college and financial-aid applications; getting them ready for college life; and assigning each student a faculty mentor, a full-time advisor and a peer mentor who kept track of her progress during the first year of college.56

-Students who participated in AHC scored 10 to 20 percentage points higher on the CUNY placement exam than students who were not in the program.
-The two-year retention rate for students enrolled full-time in associate’s degree programs with AHC advisement was 16 percent higher than those enrolled in associate’s degree programs who did not participate in the AHC program.57
+Students who participated in AHC scored 10 to 20 percentage points higher on the CUNY placement exam than students who were not in the programme.
+The two-year retention rate for students enrolled full-time in associate's degree programmes with AHC advisement was 16 per cent higher than those enrolled in associate's degree programmes who did not participate in the AHC programme.57

-The University of Montana partners with high schools across Montana to help students better prepare for college-level math coursework.
-Research by Complete College America found that 71 percent of students in the Montana State University system do not make it through gateway-level college math classes within two years—a major deterrent to persistence.
-These findings spurred the university to find a better way to prepare students for college-level math.58
+The University of Montana partners with high schools across Montana to help students better prepare for college-level maths coursework.
+Research by Complete College America found that 71 per cent of students in the Montana State University system do not make it through gateway-level college maths classes within two years - a major deterrent to persistence.
+These findings spurred the university to find a better way to prepare students for college-level maths.58

-Through its online project EdReady Montana, the university offers a free, personalized math curriculum for students from middle school through college that assesses a student’s current math skills and provides a tailored learning path to help them achieve their educational goals.
+Through its online project EdReady Montana, the university offers a free, personalised maths curriculum for students from middle school through college that assesses a student's current maths skills and provides a tailored learning path to help them achieve their educational goals.
 To date, EdReady has been implemented in more than 290 schools across Montana.

-Early results from a 2014 pilot found that students who used EdReady before their college math classes, compared with those who did not, earned a .25 to .75 higher average GPA in their first semester of college.59
+Early results from a 2014 pilot found that students who used EdReady before their college maths classes, compared with those who did not, earned a.25 to.75 higher average GPA in their first term of college.59

 Another kind of partnership allows students to earn college credits while still in high school.
-One example is the Early College High Schools (ECHS) program, a collaboration between the University of Texas at El Paso (UTEP), El Paso Community College (EPCC), and local high schools.
+One example is the Early College High Schools (ECHS) programme, a collaboration between the University of Texas at El Paso (UTEP), El Paso Community College (EPCC) and local high schools.

 These collaborative efforts have proven extremely successful.
-A study by the American Institutes for Research shows that students who attend early college high school were significantly more likely to enroll in college; 25 percent of them went on to graduate, compared to just 5 percent of students who did not attend early college high schools.61
+A study by the American Institutes for Research shows that students who attend early college high school were significantly more likely to enrol in college; 25 per cent of them went on to graduate, compared to just 5 per cent of students who did not attend early college high schools.61

 At UTEP, since 2009, more than 1,100 ECHS students with associate’s degrees from EPCC have graduated or are on track for bachelor’s degrees.62

-While the academic program is the foundation for the El Paso success, the wraparound services available from ninth grade through college graduation really make the difference.
-From eighth grade on, each student in the program works with an advisor to chart an appropriate academic path.
-At UTEP, staff at the ECHS Academic Success Center provide advice about majors, financial aid, and other areas of interest.
+While the academic programme is the foundation for the El Paso success, the wraparound services available from ninth grade through college graduation really make the difference.
+From eighth grade on, each student in the programme works with an advisor to chart an appropriate academic path.
+At UTEP, staff at the ECHS Academic Success Center provide advice about majors, financial aid and other areas of interest.

 The El Paso example shows how institutions can collaborate to create a streamlined experience from high school through college and graduation.63